milofultz/tablatal_parser/README.md

 `python3 tbtl_parse.py input.tbtl output.json --headers "DATE, CODE, HOST, PIC,
  NAME"`

- The JSON-to-Tablatal parser needs a little user input to determine the order of the fields, but otherwise operates the same as the other utility.
+ The JSON-to-Tablatal parser will ask for some little user input to determine the order of the fields, but otherwise operates the same as the other utility.